terrytaylorbonn/terrytaylorbonn.github.io/0-goals.markdown

 # **1 Present goal: AI Agents (that use agentic AI)**

 All you need to understand
-- the core concepts of AI agents
+- the core concepts of AI agents,
-- the incredible power and usefulness
+- the incredible power and usefulness of AI agents, and
 - the challenges involved in building real systems

 is to study the following